Hilbert - dynamic digital (interactive) applications for exhibitions or data-centers

 Collaboration and looking for partners:

-We are currently looking for main partners or new leading partners in this project, since IMAGINARY is too small as an organization to fully develop its scope:
+We are currently looking for partners to further develop this project, since IMAGINARY is too small as an organization to fully develop its scope:

 Co-development of Hilbert (adding modules, refactoring code, adapting backends for example using Flatpak)

-Assistance in marketing and future business development strategy for Hilbert.
+Assistance in the open development strategy for Hilbert.
 Communication within a network of potential clients like science museums, science centers, science exhibitors, etc.

 IMAGINARY could provide: